BioArchLinux/archive_wiki/docs/index.en.md

 ### Pull Request

 For contributing to this repository, we would like to invite you as a member of this organization.
-About the details, see the [English contribution guide](./CONTRIBUTING_EN.md) or the [Chinese contribution guide](./CONTRIBUTING.md ).
+About the details, see the [English contribution guide](./CONTRIBUTING.en.md) or the [Chinese contribution guide](./CONTRIBUTING.zh.md), details are in Chinese, can see [here](./contribution.zh.md).

 ### Discussions